How to Photograph Dragonflies

 Depth of field

-Macro work of any kind means getting close and this means that focal plains become much more relevant, smaller apertures will mean increase depth of field (more in focus) but this comes with its own issues, as light will be affected and shutter speeds decreased.
-The more of the subject you want in focus the higher your f-stop will have to be, just how much you want in focus is down to your choice.
-With insects you will likely want as much of the subject as possible to be sharp and in focus, you may find you have to compromise in order to get shutter speeds at an acceptable level for freezing the subject while keeping things in focus.
+Macro work of any kind means getting close.
+This means that focal plains become much more relevant, smaller apertures (larger F/Stops) will mean increased depth of field (more of the subject in focus) but this comes with its own issues.
+Light will be affected and shutter speeds decreased.
+The more of the subject you want in focus the higher your f-stop will have to be.
+Just how much you want in focus is down to your choice.
+With insects you will likely want as much of the subject as possible to be sharp and in focus.
+You may find you have to compromise in order to get shutter speeds at an acceptable level for freezing the subject while keeping things in focus.
 This may help dictate your composition, the more perpendicular (side on) you are to the subject the less likelihood these is of finding out of focus areas.

-Hopefully with time, patience and practice you will be able to take some amazing images of dragonflies that really show off their lacelike wings and unusual features.
+Hopefully my guide on How to Photograph Dragonflies will allow you, with time, patience and practice, to take some amazing images of dragonflies that really show off their lace like wings and unusual features.
 I would certainly love to hear if the tips here help you to achieve this.

 For more of my dragonfly images have a look at my Flickr set: Odonata.